adlinazamz/sso-login/README.md

 # Third-Party OAuth Providers — Setup & Integration

 > **Purpose:** This document explains, step-by-step, how to obtain and configure OAuth client credentials for common third-party providers (Google, Facebook, X, Apple).
-It also shows how to wire them into a Laravel backend (Socialite) and how to use them from a Flutter client.
+It also shows how to wire them into a Laravel backend (Socialite) and how to use them.
 Screenshots and a `cacert.pem` guidance section are included.

 ---